RonghuiZhou/Disaster_Response_Pipeline/README.md

 ## **1. Installation**
    1.1 Install [Anaconda](https://www.anaconda.com/) if it is not installed, go to step 1.2 otherwise
-   1.2 Update all libraries in Anaconda Prompt
+   1.2 Update all libraries in Anaconda Prompt (see library_requirement.txt for a complete list of libraries)
 				```
                 conda update -all
                 ```